 It takes a bit of luck to get this opportunity as weeks and months can go by without any viewable surface lava.
 But being prepared and knowing where to look will put you in a position to take advantage of the opportunity to view a real lava flow in Hawaii.

 Viewable surface lava flows are accessible through the Hawaii Volcanoes National Park on the Big Island (for general information on visiting the park, check out our dedicated Hawaii Volcanoes National Park Page).
 If it's a surface flow that you're looking for, the first step is to keep an eye on the daily online updates posted here or here.
 These sites will let you know if surface lava will be viewable in the area at the end of the Chain of Craters Road or other accessible areas in the National Park.
 If surface lava is accessible to visitors, Park Rangers at the Visitor's Center will be able to guide you on the specifics for getting there safely on that particular day.

 In general, the most accessible surface lava flows in the park are those that appear near the end of the Chain of Craters Road, where a 1986 lava flow crossed the road and provides a site that you certainly don't see everyday.

 For additional lava viewing opportunities, consider checking out the Kalapana lava viewing area outside of the park where lava has also been flowing into the ocean for the past several years.
-Note that at the Kalapana viewing area you won't have the opportunity to get up close to surface lava.
-The site is outside of the park and is administered by Hawaii County authorities, who keeps visitors further away from lava flows that what the park allows.
+Lava viewing opportunities at Kalapana also depend on current conditions.
+The site is outside of the national park and is administered by Hawaii County authorities, who have their own rules for viewing lava flows.

 If there is viewable surface lava, you'll want to plan your day around this activity.
 Get to the end of the Chain of Craters Road with plenty of daylight hours left—hiking across sharp jagged lava rocks is not something you want to rush.